saibrvitm/ToDo-List-App/README.md

 4. **View Clock**
    - The clock at the top of the app updates automatically.

-## Limitations
+5. **Filter Tasks by Day**
-- The app supports a maximum of 100 tasks at a time.
+   - Use the dropdown menu to select a day of the week.
-- Task names and descriptions cannot be empty.
+   - The task list updates to show only tasks for the selected day.

 ## Requirements
 - GTK 3.x must be installed on your system.
 - A builder XML file (`builder.xml`) is required to define the UI layout.
+(You can download it from the GitHub repository.)